Statistics can never do justice to describe the scope of sexual abuse cases plaguing the Catholic Church for decades.

 Based on a recent court ruling, it could be a possibility.
-Several sex abuse victims filed a lawsuit against the Vatican, which would appear to be the deepest pocketed defendant of them all.
+Several survivors of clergy abuse filed a lawsuit against the Vatican, which would appear to be the deepest pocketed defendant of them all.
 Different legal issues are at play here, such as whether the Vatican, as a foreign entity, could be sued civilly in a U.S. Court.

-However, a court recently ruled that a lawsuit against the Vatican could move forward on the theory that the priests and bishops who committed and covered up the sexual molestation were employees of the Vatican.
+However, a court recently ruled that an abuse case lawsuit against the Vatican could move forward on the theory that the priests and bishops who committed and covered up the sexual molestation were employees of the Vatican.

 There is an exception to the law that would ordinarily shield the Vatican against this type of lawsuit for acts committed within the scope of the individual’s employment by a foreign country.